swicg/general/statements/2025-09-05 ActivityPub vs AT Protocol.md

 Date: 6th September 2025

-A community letter on recent discourse on ActivityPub and AT Protocol, co-signed by the people working on or with the respective protocols.
+A community letter on the recent heated discourse about ActivityPub and AT Protocol, co-signed by the people working on or with the respective protocols.

 ---